brandonkal/inkjet/README.md

 ### Subcommands

-Nested command structures can easily be created since they are simply defined by the level of markdown heading.
+Nested command structures can easily be created since they are simply defined by the level of Markdown heading.
 H2 (`##`) is where you define your top-level commands.
 Every level after that is a subcommand.
 The only requirement is that subcommands must have all ancestor commands present in their heading.

 **Example:**